ArindamHore-Student/Arthashila-TheIntelligentCoreofSystemControl/DEVELOPERS.md

 ## Extension Points

-SimpleRTOS has several extension points where additional functionality can be added:
+Arthashila has several extension points where additional functionality can be added:

 1. **New Visualization Types**: Add new chart types to `utils/visualization.py`
 2. **System Monitoring Extensions**: Extend system monitoring capabilities in system_overview.py